Big miss on U.S. jobs data drives dollar down

 "This (data) might put back your expectations for a Fed hike of 25 basis points to later in the year rather than June.
 It moves us toward September," said Daniel Morris, global investment strategist at TIAA-CREF in New York.

-The euro immediately spiked up more than 1 percent following the report.
-It extended those gains to 1.30 percent, touching a one-week high of $1.10230 on the EBS trading platform.
+The euro shot up over 1 percent after the report to a one week high of $1.10270 before drifting to $1.09750, a gain of 0.88 percent on the EBS trading platform.

 Trading volumes were very thin owing to the Easter holiday weekend that has much of Europe closed and skeletal staffing at U.S. banks.
 U.S. stock markets are closed.